ginoagostinelli/cerebra/README.md

     Saves the provided text data to a file at the specified path.

     Args:
-        data (str): The text content to be saved to the file path (str): The file path where the data should be saved
+        data: The text content to be saved to the file
+        path: The file path where the data should be saved
     """
     with open(path, 'w') as f:
         f.write(data)